bandyopd/AH-BCS/README.md

 Running the code:

 Step 1: Define the copula type, and the value of Kendall's measure "tau".
+For example, see lines 279-280 in code Biv-Sieve.R.
+Here,

+Copula.Name="clayton"
+Copula.tau=0.25
+utilizing the

-For example, copula.inf=Copula.fun("frank",0.25) [see the line in the Main Code section, line 276] implies utilizing the Frank copula, with tau=0.25.
+implies, utilizing the Clayton copula, with tau=0.25.

 Step 2: Then, simply copy & paste the R code: Biv-Sieve.R